wxcctechsummit/holcct2100/labslive/lab1.md

 - Validate the users by going to [https://www.mailinator.com/](https://www.mailinator.com/){:target="_blank"} and putting agent/supervisor email in to **_Enter Public Mailinator Inbox_**

-> **Note:** Any user may read any email without sign-up, passwords, or personal information.
-Mailinator does not store identifying information about user access.
+> **Note:** You do not need a password to open the inbox on mailinator.
+You can read any emails without mailbox credentials.
+Just insert agent name in the top right form and click **GO**.

 - Check the email inboxes and follow the **Cisco Webex** email instructions to activate the user accounts.
 For the user activation, you have to set the password twice for both users.